 Save ‘Versailles’: All the reasons why this decadent drama should return

-When it comes to period dramas, we like them to be decadent, dirty, and utterly devastating.
-Versailles is exactly that (and then some), so we were heartbroken to watch the gripping S3 finale knowing it’s the final ever episode.
+When it comes to period dramas, we like them decadent, dirty, and utterly devastating.
+Versailles is exactly that (and then some), so we were heartbroken to watch the gripping S3 finale knowing it was the final episode ever.

-There’s far more story left to be told (we’re talking at least 300 years’ worth here!) and we want to see it.
-Thankfully, fans of Versailles are causing a right royal ruckus of their own online and are campaigning for the fourth season to still go ahead as originally planned.
+There’s far more story left to be told – 300 years’ worth, to be precise – and we want to see it.
+Thankfully, fans of Versailles are causing a right royal ruckus of their own online and are campaigning for the fourth season to go ahead as originally planned.

 As the petition suggests, S4 has to happen because “there is so much detail” left to explore regarding the life of King Louis XIV (George Blagden) and his court at Versailles.
 And we’re inclined to agree.